Updated June 2026 — 63 shoes tested over 12,500+ miles

 | Weight | Total shoe weight | Under 200g/7oz (racer) | 320g+/11oz+ (max cushion) |

-Stack height and drop are independent.
+Stack height and heel drop are independent.
 A HOKA Bondi has 38mm stack but only 4mm drop.
 An Altra Torin has 26mm stack but 0mm drop.

-💡 My Take on Drop: I ran in 12mm drop shoes for 3 years before trying 6mm.
+💡 My Take on Heel Drop: I ran in 12mm heel drop shoes for 3 years before trying 6mm.
 My knees thanked me but my calves screamed for 2 weeks.
 Reduce by 2-4mm at a time and give your body 3-4 weeks to adapt.

 Understanding Shoe Anatomy